tschmal/MLBFantasyStats/README.md

 Services
 --------

+`GET /services/league/fantasyID/{fantasyID}`
-`GET /services/league/fantasyID/{fantasyID}` - Get all leagues with a particular fantasy ID (thus, all years of that league).
+Get all leagues with a particular fantasy ID (thus, all years of that league).

+`GET /services/league/service/{fantasyService}`
-`GET /services/league/service/{fantasyService}` - Get all leagues for a particular fantasy service.
+Get all leagues for a particular fantasy service.

+`POST /services/league`
-`POST /services/league` - Retrieve a league and save its basic information to the database.
+Retrieve a league and save its basic information to the database.
 Requires URL parameters; see LeagueResource.

+`POST /services/team`
+Retrieve basic team information for a league and save it to the database.
+Requires a URL parameter; see TeamResource.

 Ideas for uses
 --------------